Besna Erol, Anna Schmidt, Maheen Asim, & Al-Ashir Intisar

 Research Tracks for Summer 2024 (2025 research projects will be finalized by late November):

 The goal of the research experience is to provide students with hands-on experience in clinical research either in oncology, biostatistics, user experience/interface, or neurology/sleep medicine.
-Research descriptions (below) were written by 2024 Mayo Health Scholars.
+Some of the research descriptions (noted below) were written by 2024 Mayo Health Scholars.

 Students will work with a faculty mentor at Mayo Clinic.
 Projects/mentors for summer 2024 were: